What is BadUSB?

 Yes.
 We believe that if you share USB flash drives and hard drives you are at great risk – unnecessary risk – without Armadillo.

 Even if you never share USB devices between computers, a supply-chain attack could lead to your keyboard or mouse compromising your computer.
-And advanced malware can infect USB devices to persist between operating system re-installs.
+Advanced malware can also infect USB devices to persist between operating system re-installs.

 Can I use a USB hub with Armadillo?